PerfectCarl/robovm/README.md

 The build system has been adapted but some code had to be commented out (mostly call to platform C calls : signals, threading, io etc.)

-The commented code is marked with `CARL`.
+The commented code is marked with `CARL` and `ifdef/ifndef WINDOWS`.
+.

 Pretty much like that :
 ````c